This should be read in conjunction with the grant program guidelines.

 No representation made by or on behalf of SV in relation to the Guidelines, the subject matter of the Guidelines or this document, including in connection with any workshops, information sessions or meetings conducted, shall be binding on SV unless that representation is in writing and is incorporated into the funding agreement entered into by the relevant successful applicant (Funding Agreement).

 Applicants must specify any content of their applications that they consider constitute confidential information, in order that SV may treat that information as confidential.
-However, SV reserves the right, in its absolute discretion, to disregard an applicant’s claim that information is confidential.

 Any personal information which SV collects as part of the application process will be handled in accordance with the Privacy and Data Protection Act 2014 (Vic).